 It can be tricky to flick between pages in this guide without losing your place.
-We've included some easy-tear bookmarks which we hope will help.
+We've included some easy-tear bookmarks which you can use to help find your page.

 We also produce this guide in large print and audio formats.
 Call 0800 169 65 65 to order one.